Tennessee prescription drug assistance programs.

 Some of the qualifications for Cover Rx include the applicant needs to be under the age of 64, a US citizen, or a qualified immigrant.
 Their household income also needs to be at or below 250% of federal government poverty levels, and the applicant can’t have an existing insurance coverage for medications.

-While this is not a health insurance plan, and there are no premiums due from enrollees, the program still offers tremendous savings.
+While this is not a health insurance plan, and there are no premiums due from enrollees, the prescription drug assistance program still offers tremendous savings.
 Prescriptions can be had for as little as $3, however the exact amount will depend on the medication as well as other factors, such as the applicants income.
 This benefit is run out of the state capital in Nashville, and call 800-342-3145 to apply.
 If not qualified, then direct financial assistance may be given directly by pharmaceutical companies, and find drug company patient assistance programs.

 Tennessee Prescription Discount Card

 The program is run in partnership with Caremark and NACo, and hundreds of pharmacies across the state of Tennessee accept the card.
 To those patients that use it when shopping, they will be given substantial savings.
 The card is free to receive and use, and easy to sign up for.
 No extensive forms need to be complete in order to sign up.
 To get more details on the discount card or to apply, call 800-726-4232 or inquire at your local pharmacy.

 Children and teenagers who are age 18 or under can receive medical care from Tennessee CoverKids.
 This statewide resource provides free, fully comprehensive insurance to qualified residents under the age of 18.
 While the program does provide a number of benefits, including preventive health services, well-child visits and coverage for physician services, part of what is offered is saving on prescription medications.
 While there will usually be some form of fee or low cost co pay due, in general most medical services and prescription drugs are covered as part of this state program.
 The main phone number is 800-318-2596.